amadrzyk/TimeToCare/README.md

 ## Challenges we ran into

-Challenges in our project mostly arose from the steep learning curve of what was required to build our application.
+Challenges in our project mostly arose from the learning curve of what was required to build our application.

 ## Accomplishments that we're proud of